alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 ensuring it is fit for reuse,
 making it searchable and discoverable, and guaranteeing its long-term accessibility.
-The resulting dataset is given a stable citation so that it can be reliably referenced by other scholarly works.
+The resulting dataset is given stable bibliographic information so that it can be reliably cited by other scholarly outputs.
 Such citations can be counted in the usual manner to provide evidence of the impact of the dataset, subject to the limitation described above.

+The analogy can be taken further, as datasets can meaningfully make references as well as receive citations.
+One suggested formal mechanism for this is to package the data within a research object,^[Research Objects, URL: <http://www.researchobject.org>.] rich in metadata.
+If this idea gains traction, derived data products could then cite the source data, with referencing between data products
+(or research objects) providing a complementary citing network alongside that of publications.

-While direct citation of datasets is far from widespread, and may be considered an aspirational end goal, some disciplines are taking a transitional approach where citations are made instead to a *data paper*.
+While direct citation of and between datasets is far from widespread, and may be considered an aspirational end goal, some disciplines are taking a transitional approach where citations are made instead to a *data paper*.
 This is a paper that describes the dataset and its collection